 Defining food crime

-Food crime involves serious and intentional dishonesty that impacts detrimentally on the safety or authenticity of food, drink animal or feed.
+Food crime involves serious and intentional dishonesty that impacts detrimentally on the safety or authenticity of food, drink or animal feed.

 At the National Food Crime Unit, we have identified seven techniques as the main methods through which food crime can be committed.